How to Reduce Moisture and Prevent Damp in Your RV Motorhome

 As a typical RV, motorhome or caravan is quite a small space, you only need a small amount of the crystals.
 You can buy them loose from Amazon or a specialist RV place.
 Below I have shown the crystals available in a container, and also dehumidifying eggs, which utilize the same principles and are neat and nifty.
 A wardrobe dehumidifier is fine for an RV, as it is a small space.

 DampRid Moisture Absorber

 Another very popular way to keep the moisture levels in check in your RV is to use an electric dehumidifier.
 There are many available on the market.
 It is better to choose one that is specially designed for use in a motorhome, or choose a very small one, as standard dehumidifiers for houses will be too large for your motorhome.

 'Eva Dry' makes very good small dehumidifiers.
 You can get a really small one (petite), which collects approximately 1 liter, or a medium-small one, which collects approximately 2 liters.
 Which one you choose will depend a lot on your environment and how damp it is.
 We went for the smaller one.

 - You don't have to keep buying replacement crystals

-- You have to empty the water collection tank roughly every 2 days depending on the size of the RV and the steam you produce.
+- You have to empty the water collection tank roughly every two days depending on the size of the RV and the steam you produce.

-- Uses electricity - not much good if you are relying on your battery and have no electric hookup
+- Uses electricity, which is not much good if you are relying on your battery and have no electric hookup.

 - Can sometimes leak a little and leave a small puddle, although it does shut itself off when full.
-Actually personally we have never had this problem with this dehumidifier, however I read it in some of the reviews.
+Personally, we have never had this problem with this dehumidifier; however, I read it in some of the reviews.